Structured Coaching and Support for Faculty Promotion, Presentations, and Book Proposals

 The purpose isn’t remediation.
 It’s refinement.

-Faculty gain a a trusted place to articulate the story of their scholarly trajectory, strengthen a book proposal, or prepare a high-impact presentation long before those materials enter formal review.
+Faculty gain a trusted place to articulate the story of their scholarly trajectory, strengthen a book proposal, or prepare a high-impact presentation long before those materials enter formal review.

 Structure That Strengthens Faculty Development